Volunteers provide garden makeover for youngster with complex medical condition

-A garden makeover which will allow a seven-year-old boy with a complex medical condition to play more freely he been given to a family from Burnham.
+A garden makeover which will allow a seven-year-old boy with a complex medical condition to play more freely has been given to a family from Burnham.

-Volunteers from children’s charity Wellchild and company Transcrip were hard at work in the Cotterell’s family home last week.
+Volunteers from children’s charity WellChild and company TranScrip were hard at work in the Cotterell’s family home earlier this month.

 Sandra and Damien’s only son Eli has 1p36 deletion syndrome, which causes a delay in development.

-The team of workers installed a level and flat play area together with a floor level trampoline and a decking area.
+The team of workers installed a level and flat play area together with a floor level trampoline and a decking area over two days, beginning work on Wednesday, November 15.

 The makeover also includes a dish swing, which is more accessible to Eli, who mostly shuffles in a sitting position to get around.